 According to Dr. Chatham, the series is designed to educate and inspire students, faculty and staff through the lives of exemplary Christians who share the Lutheran tradition.
 "We want those who attend the series to walk out of the conference center and say, 'Wow!
 I didn't know that!' and to be inspired to consider the relevance of these men's lives and experiences for their own walk with Christ."

 "Heroes of the Faith" will be held in the conference center on the third floor of Grimm Hall North.
 Attendees are encouraged to bring a "brown bag" lunch.
 Beverages will be provided.
 No reservations are necessary.
 For additional information, contact Dr. Chatham at Joellen.chatham@cui.edu.
 The series schedule:

 Henry Gerecke - Mission at Nuremberg: Chaplain to Nazi War Criminals.
 Tuesday, September 26.
 12:30 - 1:30 p.m.

 Johann Sebastian Bach - The Fifth Disciple: Why Bach Moves Us.
 Wednesday, October 11.
 12:00 - 1:00 p.m.

 Johannes Kepler - Kepler: Astronomy Superstar in the Wittenberg Orbit, Astrologer, Chicken and Super-Surfer on the Waves of the Reformation.
 Tuesday, October 24.
-12:30 -1:30 p.m.
+12:30 - 1:30 p.m.

 Dietrich Bonhoeffer - The Cost of Discipleship: Theologian, Pastor, Spy, Anti-Naza Dissident and Martyr.
 Tuesday, November 14.
 12:30 - 1:30 p.m.

 Frederick Muhlenberg -An American Original: First to Sign the United States Bill of Rights.
 Wednesday, December 6.
 12:00 - 1:00 p.m.

-Business as usual: Enactus club's worldwide contribution ALICE HOOVER STAFF WRITER Have a knack for business?
+Business as usual: Enactus club's worldwide contribution

+ALICE HOOVER STAFF WRITER

+Have a knack for business?
 Enjoy helping people in need worldwide?
 Well, Enactus is the club for you!
 Enactus is a club that is designed to help students become competitive business people while contributing to their communities.
 While the club is hosted as part of the Business program at Concordia, any student is welcome to join.
 In the past, Concordia's Enactus club raised \$500 selling beef jerky, which they used to help the Mossy Foot Project combat Mossy Foot in Africa.
 Mossy Foot is a foot disease that can lead to painful swelling and deformity so severe that individuals can no longer farm.
 Kiana Mueller, President of the Enactus club, can be seen in the Enactus webpage video explaining the Mossy Foot Project.
 "Our whole mission is to change the world and make our community a better place...through entrepreneurial action, through developing our business skills and using them to change the world," said Mueller.
 Last year, they teamed up with the Divine Business Appointments to help startup companies in the Philippines.

 Last semester, they focused on "six business plans from the Philippines-such as restaurants, selling fish and so on," said Frederick Rogers, Professor of Business and Academic Adviser of Enactus.
 "Each biz requires \$300 [to] \$400 to start.
 We go out and raise money to provide the initial financing."
 While the project started with nine applicants, the club has narrowed it down to six business plans in which the students will be assisting.
-Each club member works closely with a business to guide them and ensure they can create a sustainable business.
-Rogers noted that several
+Each club member works closely with a business to guide them of the club members even had a video call with some of the Filipino entrepreneurs, with the assistance of a translator.
+"It is a good experience to learn different business skills," said freshman Taylor Fischer, "It not only helps people in the Philippines, but it helps us with our business skills."